boundlessgeo/GeoGit/doc/manual/source/data/import.rst

 * ``--user``: User name.
 Default: sqlserver
 * ``--password``: Password.
 Default: <no password>

-This connection parameters are also used when exporting to a database.
+These connection parameters are also used when exporting to a database.
 We will see the exporting functionality later in this same manual.

 When importing from a database, all tables can be imported with one single command.
 To do so, do not enter the name of a table as data source, but use the ``--all`` option instead, as in the following example: